splendo/HeartstoneAssessment/README.md

 * Should you use 3rd party libraries and frameworks please motivate your choice
 * Well-written unit tests
 * High code coverage
-* Writing the backend using Google AppEngine is a plus, but feel free to use Amazon AWS, Tomcat or anything you prefer for handling your API calls
+* Serve the backend in Google Cloud Platform using Cloud Functions is a plus

 ## Finally